Skip to content

 Green Comet Milkweed leaves — Patrick Alexander from Las Cruces, NM, CC0 1.0, via Wikimedia Commons

-Green Milkweed (Asclepias viridis): This Texas milkweed is native to the eastern half of the state (Kartesz 2015).
+Green Milkweed (Asclepias viridis): Green milkweed is native to the eastern half of the state (Kartesz 2015).
 In the wild, green milkweed grows in open areas such as glades, prairies, roadsides, and pastures where there is full sun.
 Growing from 0.5 to 2 feet tall, it has green, yellowish-green, or white flowers that bloom from April to October.

 Close-up of greenish flowers of green milkweed (Asclepias viridis).